+5. Lots of magazine articles talk about using antique fixtures in period bathrooms and kitchens.
+Tell us if antique fixtures are practical to use and maintain.
+Are Vintage Plumbing fixtures guaranteed to work properly?
 Old original fixtures are appearing more frequently in the better restoration design magazines such as Renovation Style, Old House Interiors, Old House Journal, and Period-Homes.
 Old original fixtures are extremely well made and when properly restored, will function exactly as they were designed, which is to say very well, BUT with idiosyncracies that are not always found in modern fixtures.
 The technology of water flow and waste disposal have improved over the last 100 years and new fixtures generally operate better and with fewer problems than old fixtures.
 Old fixtures tend to have lots of joints that can develop leaks.
 And when parts wear out or are damaged on a 80-110 year old fixture, you can't just run to your local Lowe's or Home Depot for replacements.
 So, the answer is yes, old fixtures, just like an old stove or an older classic car, will require special maintenance considerations.

 And no, we do not guarantee our fixtures to work.
 Only your plumber can guarantee that.
 What we do guarantee is that anything you buy from us will come complete with all necessary parts so that when properly assembled with necessary packings, washers and seals, all of which can be provided by any plumber, they will work.
 In other words, we will not sell you a tub that is missing a leg, or that has the cleats on the bottom broken off so the legs will not attach.
 And if you buy a shower fixture, it will not be missing parts of its valves or some other part rendering the fixture useless.